 Out of Town

-Looking for a charming, all-inclusive country getaway?
-Ste.
-Anne’s Spa has long been a favourite of Toronto-area spa goers in need of a break.
-Hitting the treatment tables in May?
-Try out the May Blossom Escape, a rosewater foot soak and massage using rose oil distilled from the spa’s very own gardens.
+If you’re in the mood for a sweet, all-inclusive country getaway, check out the pretty Ste.
+Anne’s Spa.
 Redeeming your gift card (hint hint) over the summer?
-Lounge by the pretty pool and enjoy your treatment in a garden gazebo.
+Lounge by the pool and enjoy your treatment in a garden gazebo.
 Feel like horsing around instead?
 Ste.
 Anne’s unique farm program provides a host of equine activities, from riding and grooming lessons to cleaning out the stalls and feeding the horses.
-Be sure to check out their new hydrotherapy facility, complete with large outdoor hot tubs and cedar saunas.
+Be sure to check out their hydrotherapy facility, complete with large outdoor hot tubs and cedar saunas.

 What mom in this day and age isn’t dog-tired?
 While some spas are all about chilling out, this boutique facility focuses on increasing energy levels.
 Besides designated power nap stations, you’ll find a team of lifestyle coaches—including a naturopath, nutritionist and fitness trainer—at the ready to help busy moms improve their quality of life.
 Don’t fret if it’s pampering you crave; this spa offers that in spades, too.